publishpress/PublishPress-Revisions/readme.txt

 12. Scheduled Revisions in Publishing Soon list

 == Changelog ==

+= 2.3.3 - 14 May 2020 =
+* Compat : PublishPress Permissions - Fatal error on post creation

 = 2.3.2 - 12 May 2020 =
 * Fixed : Post meta flag "_rvy_has_revisions" was not cleared after last remaining pending / scheduled revision was published or deleted, affecting Revision Queue performance